-Antony Pitts is a visionary creator and transformative leader – formerly a Chapel Royal Chorister, New College Oxford Scholar, BBC Senior Producer, Royal Academy of Music Senior Lecturer, Artistic Director of Australia's The Song Company, and the Founder-Director of a world-class ensemble in each hemisphere, TONUS PEREGRINUS & TONUS AUSTRALIS.
-In 2023 he was appointed as the first William Byrd Fellow, and Excelsia Ambassador, at Excelsia College in Sydney.
+Antony Pitts is a visionary creator and transformative leader – formerly a Chapel Royal Chorister, New College Oxford Scholar, BBC Senior Producer, Royal Academy of Music Senior Lecturer, Artistic Director of Australia's The Song Company, and the Founder-Director of a highly innovative ensemble in each hemisphere, TONUS PEREGRINUS & TONUS AUSTRALIS.
+In 2023 he was appointed as the first William Byrd Fellow & Ambassador at Excelsia University College in Sydney.
 As a composer and performer, Antony is known for his radical musical programming and cathartic performance style, working with Indigenous creative artists and emerging musicians, with a unique approach to historically informed performance from original notation, and extensive performance and recording experience in and across diverse genres and media.
 You can be part of his journey by commissioning, performing, or simply listening to his music.
 Or be one of the first to explore his musical timeline – powered by QKL alpha.

 Antony’s music has been premiered at Wigmore Hall and Westminster Cathedral in London, the Concertgebouw in Amsterdam, and the Philharmonie Kammermusiksaal in Berlin, as well as at more unusual venues and occasions such as Crossness Engines Pumping Station and the memorial events for former Soviet agent Alexander Litvinenko; his scores are published by 1equalmusic and Faber Music – notably XL, the companion 40-part motet to Tallis’s Spem in alium – and recordings of his music, including several complete albums, are available on Challenge Records, Delphian, Hyperion, Harmonia Mundi, Naxos, Novum, Signum, and Unknown Public, and he has a considerable output of radiophonic works and acoustic art commissioned by and broadcast on BBC Radio 3 and across the EBU.
 He was commissioned by Klaus Heymann to create The Naxos Book of Carols, also published by Faber Music and circulated to millions of homes in the UK; his double-choir mass setting Missa Unitatis for the Dutch Illustre Lieve Vrouwe Broederschap was the first to be commissioned by the foundation for almost 500 years and was premiered complete and recorded in 2016 in The Netherlands under the direction of Stephen Layton and released on Challenge Records; his cantata for string quartet and traditional Arab ensemble – Who is my neighbour? – was the focus of an Aldeburgh residency at Snape, as well as a teaching week for Aldeburgh Young Musicians and workshops at the Al Kamandjâti music centre in Ramallah, and he conducted its premiere at the opening night of the Spitalfields Summer Festival; his oratorio-musical Jerusalem-Yerushalayim received a standing ovation both at its first performance in Northern Ireland and at its U.S. premiere in May 2012, and a studio recording under his direction was remixed with narration by David Suchet and released in a remastered Jubilee Edition in 2022.
 Recent commissions include pieces for the Choir of New College, Oxford, a 50-part motet XLX – Mente cordis sui for Sydney Philharmonia Choirs premiered at Sydney Opera House in 2019, and an ensemble Antiphony for Syria.
 Antony is working with Adrian Self on a music theatre piece called The Process inspired by Kafka, starlings, and social media, and completing his monumental Requiem for the Time of the End.